I'm Still Here (2010 film): Title

 An article in the Relevant Magazine suggested that the title is a reference to Todd Haynes' I'm Not There.

 On-set sexual harassment allegations

 In 2010, two crew members from the film filed civil lawsuits against its director, Casey Affleck.
 Amanda White, one of the film's producers, sued Affleck for $2 million with multiple complaints including sexual harassment and breach of oral contract.
 She detailed numerous "uninvited and unwelcome sexual advances" in the workplace.
 White alleged that Affleck refused to honor the terms of the production agreement, including her fee, in retaliation.

-The cinematographer, Magdalena Gorka, sued Affleck for $2.25 million with multiple complaints including intentional infliction of emotional distress and breach of oral contract.
+The cinematographer, Magdalena Górka, sued Affleck for $2.25 million with multiple complaints including intentional infliction of emotional distress and breach of oral contract.
 Gorka alleged that she had been subjected to "routine instances" of sexual harassment by crew members including Antony Langdon, "within the presence and with the active encouragement of Affleck."